Walker, Pillar hurt after Mets add Conforto, McNeil to IL

-ATLANTA (AP) — Taijuan Walker and Kevin Pillar joined a long list of injured New York Mets players as both were forced to leave Monday night's game against the Atlanta Braves.
+ATLANTA (AP) — Taijuan Walker and Kevin Pillar joined a long list of injured New York Mets players as both were forced to leave Monday night's 3-1 win against the Atlanta Braves.

 Walker pitched only three innings, allowing one hit and no runs, before exiting with tightness in his left side.

-With the bases loaded in the seventh, Pillar was hit square in the face by a pitch from Jacob Webb.
+With the bases loaded in the seventh, Pillar was hit square in the face by a 95 mph fastball from Jacob Webb.
 The veteran outfielder was knocked to the ground with blood pouring from his nose.

 Pillar was quickly helped to his feet with towels covering his face as he was escorted off the field.
-There was no immediate update from the Mets on his condition.
+After the game, Mets manager Luis Rojas said Pillar was taken to the hospital for a CT scan.
+Pillar then provided an encouraging update on his Twitter account.

+“Thanks to everyone that has reached out!
+Scary moment but I’m doing fine!” he posted.

-Braves players, including Webb, watched the frightening scene in shock.
+Braves players, including Webb, watched the scary scene in shock.
 As members of the Atlanta grounds crew covered the blood left in the batter's box area, Webb was removed from the game.

 The injuries to Walker and Pillar came after the Mets added two regulars to the injured list before the game.
 Ace starter Jacob deGrom already is on the IL, recovering from right side tightness.

-There was no immediate update on the severity of Walker's injury.
 Right-hander Sean Reid-Foley replaced Walker to start the fourth inning.
+Walker will have an MRI on Tuesday, according to Rojas.

 Conforto strained his right hamstring and McNeil strained his left in Sunday's 7-1 loss at Tampa Bay.

-“We’re taking a week-to-week approach with both of these guys,” manager Luis Rojas said.
+“We’re taking a week-to-week approach with both of these guys,” Rojas said.

 Conforto and McNeil will remain with the Mets while receiving treatment.